CancerDataAggregator/Community-Notebooks/seven-bridges/release-3/README.md

 Data studio analysis is available under the Data Studio tab in your project on [Seven Bridges Cancer Genomic Cloud](https://cgc.sbgenomics.com/).
 In order to copy it to one of your projects, press the additional actions (three dots) button on the right side of the analysis page and then select the copy option.
 You should be able to chose any of the projects you are a part of and in which you have access.

-As this analysis need to install required dependancies, hosted project must have the Network access project setting turned on.
+As this analysis need to install required dependencies, hosted project must have the Network access project setting turned on.
 In order to manage project settings, select the Settings tab in the desired project and make sure that Network access is allowed.